Lee and Karen Duquette,

 photo from half way up the sand dune Karen Duquette almost to the top of the dune

 Below: Karen Duquette laid down to rest while waiting for Lee Duquette to arrive at the top of the first sand dune.
 She thought they would relax, roll down the dune and drive to the lake.
 She still did not realize what they had gotten themselves into.
+But The Two RV Gypsies really do have a very adventuresome side to them.

 Karen Duquette plops down into the sand Lee Duquette taking a selfie